 Apples are rich in iron (another bonus) so when they are cut and exposed to air, the iron reacts with enzymes and the oxygen in the air to form Iron oxide, so basically the apple is rusting.
 This might change the taste and the nutritional value slightly but mostly, it just looks very unappealing to eat, especially to kids.

 Before we go into the different methods though I would like to point out 2 other factors which affect browning.
-Fist is the type of apple: my green grocer suggested I use Golden Apples (the yellowish ones) since they brown less than Gala, Granny Smith or Pink Lady, and its absolutely true.
+Fist is the type of apple: my green grocer suggested I use Golden Apples (the yellowish ones) or Pink Lady, since they brown less than Gala or Granny Smith, and its absolutely true.
 So if your family likes these apples they are the best choice for lunchboxes.
 Second is using a sharp knife when slicing.
 A sharp knife will damage the cells less so there is less oxidation.
 Below are some other methods that have been tried and tested

 Leaving the apple whole

 If you leave the apple whole it obviously wont turn brown but many children do not find this handy.
 You can also slice it up and reconstruct it, holding together with a rubber band.
 This minimizes the area exposed to the air so less browning.
-You can use this method of you have place to pack the apple as a whole fruit.
+You can use this method of you have place to pack the apple as a whole fruit, such as in the b.box lunchboxes

 Slicing under water